HoneycombClientMC/HoneyComb-Client-IOS/README.md

 ## ⚡ Overview

 While iOS users are traditionally left out of the launcher loop, HoneyComb Client steps in to bridge the gap.
-Remixed by **glunguz** and **Glungug**, it provides a highly optimized gateway to run Java Edition natively on your mobile device, featuring custom layout mechanics, advanced memory allocation fixes, and clean visual overhauls.
+Remixed by **glunguz** and **H.Wiam**, it provides a highly optimized gateway to run Java Edition natively on your mobile device, featuring custom layout mechanics, advanced memory allocation fixes, and clean visual overhauls.

 ---